-If you have files in older Canvas courses, please download a copy of those files for your own records.
+If you have files in older Canvas courses that you do not have saved elsewhere and wish to keep, please download a copy of those files for your own records.
 Canvas has tools to help you do this:

 Course content includes files like images and PDFs that were uploaded to the course, usually by the instructor.
 This includes files added directly to the Files page, using the Rich Content Editor sidebar, or as discussion attachments.

 Course content will be maintained for four academic years.

 For example, during the 2018-19 academic year, we would retain files dating back to the 2014-15 academic year.
 At the start of the 2019-2020 academic year, files from courses in 2014-15 will be removed.